zjcz/pension_compare/README.md

 ## 📄 Terms and Conditions, Privacy Policy

-The Terms and Conditions and the Privicy Policy was generated at [App Privacy Policy Generator](https://app-privacy-policy-generator.firebaseapp.com/)
+The Terms and Conditions and the Privacy Policy was generated at [App Privacy Policy Generator](https://app-privacy-policy-generator.firebaseapp.com/)

 ## 💼 License